corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapps/cordapp-build-systems.md

 The `cordformation` plugin has been updated to resolve some confusion surrounding its use.
 It now creates the following Gradle configurations:

 * `cordapp` - Used for any CorDapps you want to deploy, excluding any CorDapp built by the local project.
-* `cordaDriver` - Used for any artifacts that must be added to each node's drivers/ directory, for example database drivers or the Corda shell.
+* `cordaDriver` - Used for any artifacts that must be added to each node's drivers/directory, for example database drivers or the Corda shell.
 * `corda` - The Corda artifact itself, or the Corda TestServer.
 * `cordaBootstrapper` - Used for Corda's Bootstrapper artifact, i.e. a compatible version of `corda-node-api`.
 You may also wish to include an implementation of SLF4J for the Bootstrapper to use, for example `slf4j-simple`.